Golewali: History

-Gola Khan (گولا خان) came from Ghaznavi which is a province of Afghanistan before two centuries ago.
+Gola Khan and different tribes came from (Afghanistan)before three centuries ago.

-Later he settled in Dodha (ڈھوڈا) whose new name is Golay Wali.

 Location

 Golewali is situated in the pale of the Salt Range Mountains also called Daman-e-Mahar.
 It starts from the hilly area of mountains and ends at plain fieldy areas near Bandial Shumali.
 It is at a little distance from famous Soon-Valley Sakesar which makes it more nice place.
 It is at the extreme border of District Khushab and Mianwali.
 So its culture is more like Mianwali than Khushab.